GabrielFlores8227/Neovim-Config/README.md

 - CSS
 - Others

+## ⚠️ Required Packages

+- Node.js
+- Npm
+- Yarn
+- Python3 & Python3-pip
+- NerdFonts

 ## 🔌 Plug-Manager

 - [vim-plug](https://github.com/junegunn/vim-plug)

 ## ⚡ Quick Installation

 Streamline the process of configuring Neovim and its plugins on Unix systems with the help of `linux-driver.sh`.
 The script is tailored for systems supporting package managers such as apt and yum.
-It efficiently manages the installation of Neovim, plugins, and other required packages, all of which may require sudo privileges.
+It efficiently manages the installation of Neovim, plugins, and other required dependencies, all of which may require sudo privileges.
 This ensures a seamless setup experience, allowing users to dive into Neovim development without the inconvenience of manual package installations.

 ### 📦 Dependencies to be Installed